-This is a crucial fact to remember, but there is still an option to contemplate as while 33% of realtors suggest that sellers complete bathroom renovations before completing a sale, only about 4% have stated that this project recently helped them seal the deal.
+This is a crucial fact to remember.
+But there is still an option to contemplate.
+As while 33% of realtors suggest that sellers complete bathroom renovations before completing a sale.
+Only about 4% have stated that this project recently helped them seal the deal.

 4. Renewing your Bathroom

-Although much less significant, with only about 5% of realtors advising sellers to add a new bathroom and with about 1% saying that this project helped them secure the deal, this project would make much more sense for homeowners that have no plans on moving out of their house for the next several years.
+Although much less significant, with only about 5% of realtors advising sellers to add a new bathroom.
+And, with about 1% saying that this project helped them secure the deal, this project would make much more sense for homeowners that have no plans on moving out of their house for the next several years.

 5. Making a New Master Suite/ Owners’ Suite

-This is a project that may accommodate you, the homeowner, more than just simply making this an additional honey pot attraction for future buyers.
+This is a project that may accommodate you.
+The homeowner, more than just simply making this an additional honey pot attraction for future buyers.

-It is this list’s most highly-priced project, but this may give greater value to you as you continue to live in your home: 65% of respondents attest to the fact that they look forward more and more towards going home ever since they have completed this project, although only 3% of realtors have suggested that projects such as these should be completed before attempts of sale.
+It is this list’s most highly-priced project, but this may give greater value to you as you continue to live in your home: 65% of respondents attest to the fact that they look forward more and more to going home ever since they have completed this project, although only 3% of realtors have suggested that projects such as these should be completed before attempts of sale.